Interested in Making a Lasting Power of Attorney?

 An instrument used to create a lasting power of attorney:

-- Cannot give the done power to appoint a substitute or successor but
+- Cannot give the donee power to appoint a substitute or successor but

-- May itself appoint a person to replace the done, where an original appointment has ended by a terminating event
+- May itself appoint a person to replace the donee, where an original appointment has ended by a terminating event

 We act on Power of Attorney matters for clients in Corby, Kettering, across Northamptonshire as well as all over the country in England and Wales.
 Distance is not a problem!